jonnonz1/nz-statute-book/acts/public/2001/public-audit-act-2001.md

 **Appointment of auditors**

 ### 32 Appointment of auditors for financial report audit
-(1) The Auditor-General may from time to time appoint any of the following persons or bodies to act as an auditor and to carry out 1 or more audits of entities under section 15, or to provide a specific service under section 17, on the Auditor-General's behalf:
+(1) The Auditor-General may from time to time appoint any of the following persons or bodies to act as an auditor and to carry out 1 or more audits of entities under section 15, or to provide a specific service under section 17, on the Auditor-General’s behalf:
   (a) an employee of the Auditor-General:
   (b) a person qualified to be an auditor of a company under section 199 of the Companies Act 1993, regardless of whether the entity concerned is a company:
   (c) subject to subsection (2), a partnership, if all or some of the partners are persons who are qualified to be appointed as auditors of a company under section 199 of the Companies Act 1993.